MatteoIorio11/IRS/lab1/composite_behaviours.md

 }
 ```

-Then for each of the group the robot adds up all the sensor's values, then it will follow the direction that has the highest score.
-In this ways It is possible to reach for the light.
+Then for each of the group the robot adds up all the sensor's values, then it will follow the direction that has the *highest score*.
+In this ways it is possible to reach for the light.
 The *sense* method of this logic checks if the robot detects some light in the arena, if it does then the *callback* method will apply the logic for moving the robot towards the direction with the highest score calculated in the *sense* method.
 It is important to say that this method and in particular the *sense* will be called only if the object detection task has not detect any object at all.

 ```lua
 function detect_light_intensity(robot, sensors)